zeldin/TinyCartridgeEX/README.md

 * Is it OK to power the module by feeding +5V into the `Vin` pin, and use the `3v3` pin(s) to power auxilliary logic?
 (I would assume so, but needs to be verified.)
+  - Seems legit.
+The DC/DC for 3.3V works with input voltage down to 3.8V, so add a protection diode with Vf < 1V.

 * Are all the 42 numbered pins capable of 3.3V I/O (I sure hope so)?